augustovictor/software-architecture-specialization/README.md

 - Software architecture: Looks at the higher-level aspects of a system;
 - Functional requirements: What the system is expected to do;
 - Non-Functional requirements: How well the system does what it does.
+- Programming paradigm: The way a program is written;
+    - Imperative paradigm: Breaks large operations into smaller programs called subroutines (like methods)
+    -

 ## Principles